anjali-thawani/Famous-Paintings-and-their-Artists/README.md

 This project was a fantastic way to practice my SQL skills while learning more about iconic artworks and their creators.

 ### Table used
-Artist
+- Artist
-Canvas_size
+- Canvas_size
-Work
+- Work
-Subject
+- Subject
-Product
+- Product_size
-Museum
+- Museum
-Museum_hours
+- Museum_hours

 ### Data Source
 Kaggle